Taksin's reunification of Siam: Departure from Ayutthaya

 Apart from these, Thai chronicles also mentioned several other minor names that cannot be identified with any personalities in subsequent periods.
-Phraya Tak's original followers were mostly adventurous mid-ranking officials.
-In that night, Phraya Tak led his army of followers to successfully break through the Burmese line to the east before midnight.
-By midnight, a great fire broke out in Ayutthaya so illuminated that can be seen by Phraya Tak.
-On the next day, on January 4, the Burmese followed and caught up with Phraya Tak at Phosaohan, about twenty kilometers to the east of Ayutthaya.
-Phraya Tak led his Chinese-Siamese forces to successfully repel the pursuing Burmese.
-The victory of Phraya Tak at Phosaohan was the first after his departure from Ayutthaya.
+Taksin's followers were mostly adventurous mid-ranking officials.
+That night, before midnight, Taksin led his followers in a successful breakout through the Burmese line to the east.
+By midnight, a great fire broke out in Ayutthaya, so illuminated that can be seen by Taksin.
+On January 4, the Burmese followed and caught up with him at Phosaohan, about twenty kilometers east of Ayutthaya.
+Taksin led his Chinese-Siamese forces in successfully repelling them—the first victory after his departure.